 Tips For Tucking In Your Lawn

 Lower the height of your mower.
 Your lawn should enter winter without any young, tender growth that could make it more appealing to winter lawn diseases, like snow mold.
-New soft growth on the lawn is also more prone to dry out after the first winter winds come through, which leaves you with a tan or brown lawn all winter.
+New, soft growth on the lawn is more prone to dry out after the first winter winds come through, which leaves you with a tan, or brown, lawn all winter.
 So, as late fall approaches, begin to gradually bring the cutting height down on your mower, until you are almost, but not quite scalping the lawn.
 Our mowing tips article can help you sharpen your skills for this chore.

 It’s important to do this in several steps to avoid suddenly removing all the green leaf tissue and damaging the turf.